nortikin/sverchok/docs/nodes/generator/ngon.rst

 If ``Shift`` input is not zero, then ``Polygons`` output will be empty - this node does not create degenerated polygons.

-Depending on the type of the inputs, the node will generate only one or multiples independant circles.
+Depending on the type of the inputs, the node will generate only one or multiples independent circles.

 Examples
 --------